boto/boto3/docs/source/guide/migrationpy3.rst

 Python 2.7 was deprecated by the `Python Software Foundation <https://www.python.org/psf-landing/>`_ on January 1, 2020 following a multi-year process of phasing it out.
-Because of this, AWS has deprecated support for Python 2.7, which means that new releases of the SDK will no longer work on Python 2.7.
+Because of this, AWS has deprecated support for Python 2.7, which means that releases of the SDK issued after the deprecation date will no longer work on Python 2.7.

 This affects both modules that comprise the AWS SDK for Python: Botocore (the underlying low-level module) and Boto3 (which implements the API functionality and higher-level features).